stevenwanderski/weather-forecast-rails/README.md

 ## Next steps

 - Add a more robust caching solution such as Redis or the new Solid Cache.
+- This application was generated via a fresh Rails 8 installation and retains much of the provided boilerplate.
+Consideration should be given to reviewing the included tools and deciding which should remain (Javascript importmaps, Turbo, Stimulus, etc.)
 - Add a better frontend UI.
 Include form validation, loading state, and a dedicated results page.
 - Expand from accepting only a postal code to accepting a full address, auto-complete, suggestions, etc.